-provide a means for promoting cooperation, coordination and interaction among the Arctic States, with the involvement of the Arctic indigenous communities and other Arctic inhabitants on common Arctic issues, in particular issues of sustainable development and environmental protection in the Arctic.
+provide a means for promoting cooperation, coordination and interaction among the Arctic States, with the involvement of the Arctic indigenous communities and other Arctic inhabitants on common Arctic issues, in particular issues of sustainable development and environmental protection in the Arctic (Arctic Council, 1996, article 1; footnote omitted).

 Initially three and now six indigenous organizations were identified as so-called permanent participants but do so at the behest of those Arctic states, and everyone else is identified as an ’observer’.
-While this state-centric ordering and classifying is not unique to the Arctic Council, we argue it reinforced a particular topographical imagination of the Arctic region, which prioritises not only geographical proximity but also uses the category of ‘Arctic states’ to position non-Arctic states as ‘outsiders’ and permanent participants as Arctic state-sanctioned.
+While this state-centric ordering and classifying is not unique to the Arctic Council, we argue it reinforced a particular topographical imagination of the Arctic region, which prioritises not only geographical proximity but also uses the category of ‘Arctic states’ to position non-Arctic states as ‘outsiders’ and permanent participants as Arctic state-sanctioned (Steinberg and Dodds, 2015).

 The rules of engagement for the Arctic Council ensure that the permanent participants (PPs) and observers have to comply with certain restrictions.
 For example, the Arctic Council’s original terms of reference make clear that PPs can never exceed the number of members.
 In other words, it might be possible, if accepted by the eight Arctic states, to increase their number to seven – but no more.
 Observers, as defined by the Ottawa Declaration notes that the category is open to ‘non-Arctic states’, inter-governmental organizations and non-governmental organizations.
-As part of the condition for entry, therefore, countries such as the UK, France and the Netherlands were forced to accept a disavowal of their past historical and geographical relationships with Arctic territories and peoples.
+As part of the condition for entry, therefore, countries such as the UK, France and the Netherlands were forced to accept a disavowal of their past historical and geographical relationships with Arctic territories and peoples (e.g. Albrethsen, 1989; Kraus and Holland, 2007).

 The Arctic region is never defined in the Declaration.
 It is simply assumed that the follow national territories are emblematic of it:

-THE REPRESENTATIVES of the Governments of Canada, Denmark, Finland, Iceland, Norway, the Russian Federation, Sweden and the United States of America (hereinafter referred to as the Arctic States)
+THE REPRESENTATIVES of the Governments of Canada, Denmark, Finland, Iceland, Norway, the Russian Federation, Sweden and the United States of America (hereinafter referred to as the Arctic States) […] (Arctic Council, 1996, Preamble).

 And thus these terms of reference cemented a particular fixed geographical relationship with the Arctic region, which was paradoxically at odds with the Arctic’s colonial and Cold War experiences.
-In the case of an original observer such as the UK, ports and cities such as Aberdeen and Hull were important nodes in trans-Arctic resource extraction, and nuclear submarines leaving from British ports criss-crossed Arctic waters.
+In the case of an original observer such as the UK, ports and cities such as Aberdeen and Hull were important nodes in trans-Arctic resource extraction, and nuclear submarines leaving from British ports criss-crossed Arctic waters (David, 2000).
 British trading companies for several hundred years developed networks with the North American and Russian Arctic, as well as operated out of islands such as Spitzbergen.
-Rather than be a ‘near-Arctic’ state, Britain and others such as France and the Netherlands are described as ‘observers’.
+Rather than be a ‘near-Arctic’ state, Britain and others such as France and the Netherlands are described as ‘observers’ (Kruse, 2013).